Menu

 $env:OPENAI_API_KEY="sk-your-key-here"

-You can also drop the key into a .env file and load it with python-dotenv:
+Another option: put the key in a .env file inside your project folder and load it with python-dotenv:

 python